chrisgoringe/cg-use-everywhere/README.md

 - `Anything Everywhere`
 - `Anything Everywhere3`

-If two nodes with the same priority both match *neither will connect*
+If two nodes with the same priority both match *neither will connect* - better to fail fast than have an ambiguous outcome.

 ## Visualise